Point Alliance is your expert partner in application modernization

 As iOS devices become more ubiquitous within the corporate and consumer environments the need to replace any Flash components within applications has continued to grow.
 Components developed in Flash a number of years ago can be replaced with newer technologies that are supported across all platforms.

-We hope you have found this month's edition of Point of View to be helpful and informative.
-Look out for our next instalment in late Spring as we continue to deliver Point Alliance news, and explore additional IT opportunities.
+We hope you have found this month’s edition of Point of View to be helpful and informative.
+Look out for our next installment as we continue to deliver Point Alliance news, and explore additional IT opportunities.

 We want to hear your point of view!